zazaserty/zaquartz/content/Semestre 3/Art & science of I.N/Séance 8-CCHN.md

 - Design a tactical plan.
 #### Steps
 ![[Pasted image 20251112115237.png]]
 Maybe if we try to favour their *why* (**e.g.** trying to be recognised as an authority) we can influence them.
 It's not about manipulating or having a hidden agenda, that can destroy negotiation.
+Going below the surface is important to uncover assumptions and values driving decisions.
 ![[Pasted image 20251112115408.png]]
 #### Common shared space
 ![[Pasted image 20251112115423.png]]